 Sample data: Figure 1 shows data from a study (two genders represented) in , which is one portion of the foundations of the Motivations facet values.
 In that study, about 2/3 of men and 1/3 of women were motivated by exploring next-generation technology, and this value for the Motivations facet is covered by Tim; about 1/5 of both men and women felt neutral about it (covered by the two Pats).
 The largest percentage of women and smallest percentage of men did not enjoy exploring next-generation technology (covered by Abi).

 e Information processing style: To solve problems, people often need to process new information, and there is extensive research reporting gender differences here too.
-In essence, when problem-solving, women are more statistically likely to use comprehensive information processing styles-gathering fairly complete information before proceeding-whereas men are more statistically likely to use selective styles-following the first promising information, then potentially backtracking, in "depth first" order.
+In essence, when problem-solving, women are more statistically likely to use comprehensive information processing styles-gathering fairly complete information before proceeding-than other people.
+Men are more statistically likely than other people to use selective styles-following the first promising information, then potentially backtracking, in "depth first" order.
+But individually, anyone of any gender can have either of these styles or a mix of both.
 Each of these styles has particular advantages, but either is at a disadvantage when not supported by the problem-solving software environment.
 Particularly relevant here are studies tying gender differences in information processing style to software-based tasks, such as with e-commerce web sites, software-based auditing, and sensemaking in spreadsheets.
-Sources: [7, 9, 18, 23, 25, 26, 29, 30, 31, 35, 37].
+Sources: [ 7, 9, 18, 23, 25, 26, 29, 30, 31, 35, 37].

 h Risk aversion: Studies have shown that women tend statistically to be more risk-averse than men , , surveyed in , and meta-analyzed in -- in numerous decision-making domains, such as in ethical decisions, investment decisions, gambling decisions, health/safety decisions, career decisions, and others.
 In contrast, we have been unable to locate any study in any domain reporting men to be more risk-averse than women.
 Applying these findings on risk aversion to software usage suggests that risk aversion can impact women's decisions as to which feature sets to use.
 Reports are emerging on risk-aversion beyond those two genders, so we may be able to update this explanation soon.
 Sources: [10, 14, meta-analysis 12, survey 39]